New rational cubic fourfolds arising from Cremona transformations: Cubic fourfolds containing a Veronese surface

 Now suppose that $X$ is a very general member of $\cC_{d}$ and $d$ is not divisible by $9$.
 Then $Y$ also belongs to $\cC_{d}$ and is very general since $T(X)\cong T(Y)$ by \eqref{eqn:mukaiTT}.
 Note that the isometry on the bottom of \eqref{eqn:mukaiToTrans} extends uniquely to an isometry on the top by \cite{Nik79}*{Theorem~1.14.4} and the fact that $\disc T(X)$ is cyclic (Lemma~\ref{lemma:dTcyclic}).
 Therefore, $X$ and $Y$ are Fourier--Mukai partners if and only if $T(\cA_X)$ and $T(\cA_Y)$ are isomorphic as Hodge lattices.

-The number of Fourier--Mukai partners of a very general cubic fourfold $X\in\cC_d$ for admissible $d$ has been computed by Pertusi \cite{Per16}*{Theorem~1.1}.
-In order to treat the case $d=20$, we generalize it to:
+The number of Fourier--Mukai partners of a very general cubic fourfold $X\in\cC_d$ for admissible $d$ has been computed by Pertusi \cite{Per21}*{Theorem~1.1}.
+In order to treat the case $d=20$, we generalize it to the following.